B. J. Blazkowicz: Reception

 The character has been well received, considered one of the best protagonists in video games.
 Spike writer Jason Cipriano felt that The New Order was the first time B.J. was given depth, as opposed to being "another American, hell-bent on ending the Nazi regime," discussing his relationships and personal motivations to fight the Nazis.
 GamesRadar writer Ryan Talionick felt he became more interesting, praising Brian Bloom's voice work for helping making him more believable.

 Whether B.J. is Jewish was discussed by some critics; UGO.com staff speculated on his Judaism, noting that despite it not being confirmed, though called him an "honorary Jew" for having killed so many Nazis.
 Kotaku writer Stephen Totilo cited hints about his ethnicity, including his knowledge of Hebrew and his mother's recitation of Birkat Hagomel.
 Polygon writer Hunter Pauli, while discussing how uncommon Jewish characters in video games were, noted that it was unfortunate that so many were represented through stereotypes, and the only thing distinguishing B.J. from the others is that he looks white.
 He discussed how he and other Jewish gamers felt that B.J. was Jewish, stating speculation that it would make sense for his ethnicity to be concealed.
 He commended Machine Games for making his ethnicity canon, he noted that a common argument against B.J. being Jewish is that his appearance was "incompatible [and antithetical] with Jewish stereotypes," and that his upbringing - being an all-American in Texas - felt distinctly un-Jewish.
 Polygon writer Carli Velocci discussed her heritage as a half-Jewish person, comparing their experience with B.J.'s, stating that like him, they also are not understood to be Jewish.
 They cited things like their appearance, which was identified as not "Jewish enough," and their Italian-sounding name, though they also mentioned that being half-Jewish caused members of the community to deny their ethnicity.
 They speculated that B.J. did not have much in the way of Jewish education due to the little evidence of him practicing his faith, as well as him not fitting physical stereotypes of Jewish people.
-They discussed how B.J.'s "purpose and drive" is derived from his Jewish heritage, and how the recovery of a ring he eventually gives to Anya represents B.J. reclaiming his Judaism from Engel.
+They discussed how B.J.'s "purpose and drive" is derived from his Jewish heritage, and how the recovery of a ring he eventually gives to chester represents B.J. reclaiming his Judaism from Engel.